 - Other vocational qualifications – focus on learning practical skills for work.
 These include BTECs, NVQs and SVQs.
 In the coming years, qualifications in some subjects may be replaced by T Levels to avoid overlap and make choices simpler.

 Don’t worry if your GCSEs didn’t go well.
 Colleges often offer the opportunity to sit retakes and study for new GCSEs or other qualifications.
 And you may find that life at college, rather than in school, is the change you need to bring a focus to your studies.

 If you’ve had enough of the classroom full-time, and want to learn a new profession, trade or skill, then this could be the route for you.

 Apprenticeships are real jobs with training so you can earn while you learn and pick up qualifications as you go.
-Schemes take between one and four years to complete and run on three different levels, so you can choose a level that suits you.
+Schemes take between one and five years to complete, so you can choose a level that suits you.

 Traineeships help prepare you for work and last up to six months.
 They offer maths and English training together with work experience to boost your skills and put you in a better position to get an apprenticeship or job.
 You can find a traineeship on GOV.UK.

 In this short clips video, people talk about what they did next after their GCSEs.Watch now

 Speak to your teachers at school.
 They may have links with local colleges and training providers or know how past students have got on.
 Parents, carers, friends and relatives may also be able to provide ideas and guidance.